aleozlx/3cv-blog/content/posts/2019-07-24--hyperbolic-navigation/index.md

 category: "Maths"
 ---

-Word has it, this was how navigation systems works in the world wars.
+Word has it, this was how navigation systems worked in the world wars.
 It was designed for the scenario where the time is only synchronized between base stations whereas not necessarily the case between any base station and the target to be localized.
 This navigation scheme usually was used with some inherent ambiguity, which also required an elimination strategy, but today we are going to study it without such assumption.